-It is also called one page business plan template.
-It was adapted from Alex Osterwalder's Business Model Canvas by Ash Maurya and optimized for the Lean Startup methodology with an emphasis on finding customer problems worth solving — specifically by building a solid foundation on customer, problem, and solution assumptions before anything else.
+It is also called a one-page business plan template.
+It was adapted from Alex Osterwalder's Business Model Canvas by Ash Maurya and optimized for the Lean Startup methodology with an emphasis on finding customer problems worth solving — specifically by building a solid foundation on the customer, problem, and solution assumptions before anything else.
 Lean Canvas promises an actionable and entrepreneur-focused business plan.
-It focuses on problems, solutions, key metrics and competitive advantages.
+It focuses on problems, solutions, key metrics, and competitive advantages.

 How to use this canvas?

 Ash Maurya has explained the customer-centric approach about using the Lean Canvas as follow (You need to follow sequence) :

 1. Customer Segment

 As this canvas is targeted at StartUps and the early adopters that first need to be reached, you have to outline an identifiable early adopter group that is part of the overall customer segment you think you should be targeting.
 This is in all canvases, but in this variant narrowed down.
 While writing this section you also have to consider about writing Problem section, because “Problem-Customer” pair usually drives the rest of the canvas which is why you should tackle them together.

 Along with Customer-Segment section you need to describe the Problem section.
 The focus in Lean StartUps and in this canvas is identifying problems worth solving.
 In this section, you list the three main problems you intend to solved.
 This element was added to address the nature of startups; ‘most startups fail, not because they fail to build what they set out to build, but because they waste time, money, and effort building the wrong product.’

 Dead-center in the Lean Canvas is a box for your Unique Value Proposition (UVP).
 This is one of the most important boxes on the canvas and also the hardest to get right.
 Your compelling promise or offer that is solving the number 1 problem, includes a finished story benefit value after a job done.
 This element is included in all canvases.